 Nanci Mason, Secretary

-“I work for TFC because in my life, one of the most important things that shaped my outlook and success is/was education – higher education in particular.
-Although a late bloomer to college at 26, committing to the process led to a cascade of positive things in my life, be it through skill, luck or wits.
-This is what I wanted to instill in the girls at-risk here.
+“I volunteer because in my life, one of the most important things that shaped my outlook and success is/was education – higher education in particular.
+Although a late bloomer to college at 26, committing to the process led to a cascade of positive things in my life, be it through skill, luck or grit.
+This is what I wanted to instill in the girls.
 That brought me to the organization, but what kept me is this: I made life-long high caliber friends through the club activities.
 I am in awe of Jennifer Singer’s leadership.
-I have seen first hand that we do more with our resources than any other non-profit I have given to or worked with, and finally that I see tangible results in what TFC does as it fulfills its mission.”
+I have seen firsthand that we do more with our resources than any other nonprofit I have given to or worked with, and finally that I see tangible results in what TFC does as it fulfills its mission.”

 Police Chief Alexander Gammelgard